 - Cream will make the gravy slightly sweeter than milk

-- Too salty - yes, this happens frequently; the best way to remedy over-salted gravy is to add more milk and flour.
+- Too salty - yes, this happens frequently; the best way to remedy over-salted gravy is to add a little water or add more milk and flour.
 Do this by adding ½ cup milk first, whisk, then add ¼ cup flour; keep adding milk and flour until the flavor is balanced and the consistency is right

 - Too thick - add more milk